-Burnout among dental practitioners is not unique to Australia nor to any particular setting.
-It is a widespread global phenomenon and its prevalence is high among practitioners around the world.
-While the rates vary by country, gender and career stage, the overall evidence suggests that many dental practitioners worldwide will experience burnout in their careers and that burnout rates are rising and have reached an 'epidemic' level.
+Burnout among dentists is not unique to New Zealand nor to any particular setting.
+It is a widespread global phenomenon and its prevalence is high among dentists around the world.
+While the rates vary by country, gender and career stage, the overall evidence suggests that many dentists worldwide will experience burnout in their careers and that burnout rates are rising and have reached an 'epidemic' level.

-Many international studies conducted over the past few years have identified increasing levels of stress and burnout among dental practitioners and the impact this has on their personal and professional lives.
+Many international studies conducted over the past few years have identified increasing levels of stress and burnout among dentists and the impact this has on their personal and professional lives.^{2,3,4,5}